|

 MISS ANAH CROCKER

-years.
-Spooner people can well be proud of our postoffice as
+the past three years.
+Spooner people can well be proud of our

-under Miss Crocker's management, we have one of the finest officer
+postoffice as under Miss Crocker's management, we have one of the

-and office fixtures of any town five time sour size along the line
+finest officer and office fixtures of any town five time sour size

-of the Omaha system.
-Miss Crocker handles the office in a
+along the line of the Omaha system.
+Miss Crocker handles the

-creditable way, the mail at this point bieng very heavy, we having
+office in a creditable way, the mail at this point bieng very heavy, we

 THE SPOONER STATE BANK